Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models

-Additionally, we perform numerical experiments based on tensor-network calculations to confirm our findings.
-Over the last years, tensor networks have become a standard technique to simulate quantum algorithms~\cite{Shi2008,Huang2021,Gray2020,Liu2022,Gray2022}.
+Additionally, we perform numerical experiments based on tensor-network techniques.
+These techniques have become standard to simulate quantum algorithms~\cite{Shi2008,Huang2021,Gray2020,Liu2022,Gray2022}.
 These experiments confirm our findings and illustrate that the algorithm does not give promising results.
 In practice, we even find that it is not outperforming a classical algorithm that simply sets each parity spin according the sign of the interaction strength.
 Importantly, however, QAOA is considered to be a hybrid quantum-classical algorithm~\cite{McClean2015,Endo2020} because the variational parameters in the ansatz circuit need to be optimized classically.
 This is known to be a tedious procedure, that is affected by various difficulties, e.g. Barren plateaus~\cite{Cerezo2020a}.
-However, it has become clear that a parameter concentration phenomenon is present for vanilla QAOA, e.g. for MaxCut or Sherrington-Kirkpatrick spin-glass problems~\cite{Brandao2018,Farhi2022,Streif2020,Basso2021,Akshay2021,Galda2021,Sack2021,Galda2023}.
+However, it has become clear that a parameter concentration phenomenon is present for vanilla QAOA, e.g. for MaxCut or Sherrington-Kirkpatrick spin-glass problems~\cite{Farhi2022,Basso2021,Brandao2018,Streif2020,Akshay2021,Galda2021,Sack2021,Galda2023}.
 This means that the optimal variational parameters for typical problem instances concentrate around specific values.
 If the optimal parameters do not depend much on system size (which is the case for Sherrington-Kirkpatrick vanilla QAOA), such a parameter concentration is of great practical importance, as expensive parameter optimization loops can be eliminated, even for large instances.
 Our numerical findings indicate that also for the parity-encoded QAOA the optimal parameters concentrate.
 For $p=1$, we determine these optimal angles analytically.
 However, as our scaling results indicate, unlike vanilla QAOA for Sherrington-Kirkpatrick~\cite{Farhi2022}, fixed optimal angles do not lead to fixed performance for parity-encoded QAOA.
 This follows from the fact that parity-constraints `average out' in the optimization procedure, preventing entanglement to build up.
 In the end, we will conclude that the parity-encoded QAOA does not show promising performance when compared to vanilla QAOA.

 The structure of this paper is the following: in Sec.~\ref{sec:setup} we introduce the problem we want to solve and give an overview of parity-encoded QAOA.
 For determining the quality of the solution, we use a similar cost function as in Ref.~\cite{Weidinger2023}.
 Second, in Sec.~\ref{sec:an} we discuss our analytical results, and give a vanishing bound on the performance of parity-encoded QAOA for fixed number of layers.
 In Sec.~\ref{sec:tn}, we confirm our findings by tensor-network calculations of the circuit, and finally conclude in Sec.~\ref{sec:concl}.